Mozambique Restaurant Review, as seen on Real Housewives of Orange County!

 Taste of Reality’s food for thought:

-For lunch, George had the South African Pie which was stuffed with beef and mushroom, served with curry gravy and seasoned fries.
-While itย may come across as “exotic” to many, the entree was described as hearty and delicious.
+For lunch, George had the South African Pie.
+It was stuffed with beef and mushrooms and served with curry gravy and seasoned fries.
+While it may come across as “exotic” to many, the entree was described as hearty and delicious.

 In case there is a finicky eater in your party, this is a very “basic” option.
-George compared it to a beef pot pie with no vegetables.
+George compared it to a beef pot pie.
 With major stroganoff vibes, this puff pastry was filled to the brim with beef.
 The curry was served on the side, which was beyond yummy with fries.

 I ordered the Peri-Peri Prawns, which was to die for.

-The entree included 3 wood grilled prawns butterflied with the shell on, served with Mozambique rice, mixed vegetables and Peri-Peri sauce.
+The entree included 3 wood grilled prawns, butterflied and served shell-on.
+It came with Mozambique rice, mixed vegetables, and Peri-Peri sauce.

 I’d eat this entree on the regular if I was local.